5jt/dyalog-cookbook/manuscript/Appendix-04_Development-environment.md

 * If the filename contains the string `aplcore` then it writes a )COPY statement for that aplcore with a trailing dot to the session.
 * For any other files the fully qualified filename is written to the session.

 I> When you start Dyalog with admin rights then it's not possible to drop files onto the status bar.
 That's because Microsoft considers drag'n drop too dangerous for admins.
-(One might think it better strategy to leave the dangerous stuff to the admins.)
+(One might think it's better strategy to leave the dangerous stuff to the admins.)

 How you configure your development environment is of course very much a matter of personal preferences.